great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_s3.rst

 Additional resources
 --------------------

-- Instructions on how to set up `boto3 <https://github.com/boto/boto3>`_ with AWS can be found at boto3's `documentation site <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_.

 If it would be useful to you, please comment with a +1 and feel free to add any suggestions or questions below.